belakm/0x0.icu.emporium/installation.md

 1. Clone it `git clone git@github.com:belakm/0x0.icu.emporium.git`
 2. Go to its directory `cd 0x0.icu.emporium`
 3. Create new env file and fill in your data `cp example.env .env`

+# Build images and run containers

+1. Build with `docker-compose build`
+2. Run with `docker-compose up`